wtnmarket-2026/wtnmarket-2026/README.md

 What set it apart was its regional character.
 While many darknet markets aimed for an international audience, WTN built its identity around a specifically Canadian community.

-## 🇨🇦 A Marketplace With a Local Identity
+## We The North With a Local Identity

 The name **We The North** was central to the platform's branding.